Central Park Lake Restoration - AM 1370 KDTH

 Central Park Lake Restoration

 A lake near Anamosa that is frequently use by people from the Tri-State area will undergo a facelift next year.
-Brad Mormann, Executive Director of the Jones County Conservation Board says the gate was open to let the water drain from Central Park Lake in October.
+Executive Director of the Jones County Conservation Board, Brad Mormann, says the gate was open to let the water drain from Central Park Lake in October.
 A lot of clay sediment has to be removed from the lake bed before the project can proceed.
 The Conservation Board is looking for donations to move the project forward.
-So far the board has raised 124-thousand dollars for the lake project and has received grants from the state for 1.7 million dollars.
-Actual construction won’t begin until late next summer.
 If you’d like to make a donation towards the Central Park Lake Restoration project visit the Jones County Conservation website.